Fact Sheet 404

 Viral load should be tested:

 - At the start of HIV care, and before starting or changing medications.
 This provides a reference value;

 - About 2 to 8 weeks after starting or changing medications.
 This shows whether the new drugs are working;

 - Virologic failure is defined as a confirmed viral load over 200 copies after 6 months of treatment.

 CD4 cell counts should be done:

-- Every 3 to 6 months to monitor the strength of the immune system during the first 2 years of ART.
+- Every 3-6 months to monitor the strength of the immune system during the first 2 years of ART.

 Viral resistance testing helps health care providers choose the most effective drugs.
 See Fact Sheet 126 for more information.
 Resistance testing is recommended for patients starting therapy, when viral load is not controlled by new medications, or when it “breaks through” a regimen that used to work.
-The guidelines recommend resistance testing before starting antiretroviral treatment (ART.)
-It can also make sense for people who don’t need to start ART yet.
-This can show if the person got infected with drug-resistant virus.
+The guidelines recommend resistance testing before starting ART.
+This can show if the person got infected with drug-resistant virus

-- Regardless of CD4 count, treatment is recommended for all pregnant patients, and patients with HIV-associated nephropathy (a kidney disorder) or those who need treatment for hepatitis B.
+Regardless of CD4 count, treatment is strongly recommended for all pregnant patients, and patients with HIV-associated nephropathy (a kidney disorder) or those who need treatment for hepatitis B.

 The guidelines list the following goals for HIV therapy.
 Treatment goals are the same for people starting therapy and those who have been on therapy for a long time: